henryleberre/PolarTracer/README.md

 ![Sample Image](samples/sample.png)
 ![Sample Image](samples/sample2.png)

-A path tracer build with cuda and c++.
+A Path Tracer built with Cuda and C++.
 For more information about path tracers, you can visit a previous project of mine [CPU-Path-Tracer](https://github.com/PolarToCartesian/CPU-Path-Tracer)

 ## Building Instructions